wix-incubator/quix/README.md

 - Shared space for your company's BI insights
 - Single point of truth for all team members on public or proprietary data
-- Report generator using built-in charting tools
+- Tool to generate visuals (like charts) based on your data
-- A handy tool to store, share, download, and embed live data from reports into any website (internal or public)
+- A handy way to store and share insights based on query results

 ## Core features